 After the meeting, RingCentral processes the video and saves it in the host’s dashboard.
 Then, it’ll send an email to the host with a link to the recording to share with team members.

 Although the recording feature is beneficial, it’s not the most budget-friendly.
-You’ll need at least the Standard plan to record calls and the Premium plan to store them in the cloud as an included feature.
 Other video conferencing software, like Livestorm and Microsoft Teams, allow recording for lower-tier plans at more affordable prices.
 Livestorm even has unlimited and automatic recording and storage for its free plan.

 RingCentral Video Analytics

 RingCentral’s built-in analytics lets you do two things, primarily: view information about the quality of your meeting’s video and audio and find out more about how your team uses video meetings.
 In either case, this data can help you ensure that everyone is getting the most from the meetings your business holds.

 You can find reporting information through the RingCentral dashboard.
 View information for today, a week, or a month, or choose a custom time range.
 For each meeting, you can see who attended, how long the meeting was, who hosted the meeting, and more.
 The data also shows trends in attendance, such as one team consistently attending meetings, while others are more sporadic.

 Admins can also check live reports as a meeting happens to note any decline in audio or video performance for users.
 Hand this task over to your tech team to keep meetings running efficiently for your participants.
 The reports drill down widespread to individual technical issues.